GregTrevellick/SolutionOpenPopUp/README.md

 <!--COPY START FOR VS GALLERY-->

-Display the content of one or more text files in a pop-up window when opening a solution.
-A handy way to share solution-specific gotchas, non-critical solution-specific messages within a team, your own personal comments about a solution, and more.
+Display the contents of certain text files in a solution folder in a pop-up when the solution is opened.

+A handy way to share solution-specific gotchas, non-critical team messages or your own personal notes for a solution.

  - *If you like this ***free*** extension please give a star rating below, it only takes a few seconds*.

 ## Use-Cases

+ - You're new to a company, have made some notes on various .Net solutions, and it would be useful to see the notes pertinent to each solution whenever you open it.

- - We're planning to upgrade this solution to VS2017 in the next quarter, so if you haven't already please download and install VS2017
+ - Your team is planning to upgrade this solution to VS2017 in the next quarter, so if you haven't already please download and install VS2017

  - Gotcha: this solution has a build step that is dependant on a specific hard coded file path existing on your PC, without which it won't compile